klaytn/klaytn-docs/docs/klaytn/design/transaction-fees/transaction-fees-previous.md

 # Transaction Fees <a id="transaction-fees"></a>

 {% hint style="success" %}
-NOTE: This document is written based on the initial EVM used before the activation of the protocol upgrade.
+NOTE: This document contains the transaction fee used before the activation of the protocol upgrade.
 If you want the latest document, please refer to [latest document](transaction-fees.md).
 {% endhint %}